lukevp/ESC-POS-.NET/README.md

 Please comment / DM / open issues and let me know how the library is working for you!

+## Contributors
+Thanks to all of our contributors working to make this the best .NET thermal printer library out there! @lukevp, @juliogamasso, @naaeef, @netgg93, @igorocampos

 # Implemented Commands

 ## Bit Image Commands